 According to NCBI, people with obesity are strongly and independently related to adverse effects of COVID-19, including death in some cases.
 At the same time, other independent studies explained that people with obesity might need acute care and admission to the ICU, mechanical ventilation, and intubation, especially among people below 60.
 Another health study estimated that having a BMI of 35 to 40 may increase the chances of mortality from COVID-19 by 40%, while BMI higher than 40 could increase the risk by 90%.

-These patients not only take a longer time to recover from COVID-19 but are also prone to other metabolic diseases after being infected.
-This is simply because obesity is connected to diabetes and cardiovascular disease, leading to severe COVID-19 infection.
+These patients not only take a longer time to recover from COVID-19 but are also prone to other metabolic diseases.
+This is simply because obesity relates to diabetes and cardiovascular disease, leading to severe COVID-19 infection.
 Moreover, individuals with severe obesity are at greater risk of developing acute respiratory distress syndrome.
 ARDS is one of the significant complications when it comes to COVID-19.

 Two significant factors influence the risk of COVID-19 in obese people.
-The fat level increases in the body, and it gets distributed in the wrong places.
+The fat level increases in the body, and it affects the entire body.
 The fat that goes into the liver and skeletal muscle can disturb the whole functioning of metabolism, leading to increased insulin in the blood.
 It creates a range of abnormalities such as an increase in inflammatory cytokines and decreasing a molecule called adiponectin, responsible for protecting our lungs.
-When affected with Covid-19, the lungs lose their ability to handle the virus at its best.
+As a result, when affected with Covid-19, the lungs lose their ability to handle the virus at its best.

 Overweight people should focus on managing obesity to lower their risk of COVID-19 and deal better with viruses.

 The best way to manage obesity is to follow a healthy diet, exercise regularly and maintain a healthy lifestyle.
-However, people are often fat-shamed as well for being overweight or obese.
-Therefore, it is essential to introspect to see what and how you can protect yourself from COVID 19 and stay healthy.
+However, people often suffer from being overweight or obese.
+Consequently, it is essential to introspect to see what and how you can protect yourself from COVID 19 and stay healthy.

 We at Welona, provide some solace.
-With years of experience, our experts offer weight loss treatment that is best suitable to our clients.
-Our treatments are non-invasive, and safe that gives you the perfect shape you ever wanted.
+Because we have years of experience, our experts offer weight loss treatment that is best suitable to our clients.
+Our treatments are non-invasive, and safe which gives you the perfect shape you ever wanted.

-- Liposuction: Liposuction is a procedure that uses a suction technique to remove fat from specific areas of the body.
+Liposuction is a procedure that uses a suction technique to remove fat from specific areas of the body.
 This treatment can be done using laser technology, which is non-invasive.
 It includes treating places like the abdomen, thighs, arms, hips, buttocks, and neck.
-Liposuction also helps shape these different parts of the body.
+Most importantly, liposuction also helps shape these different parts of the body.

-- CoolSculpting: CoolSculpting is one of the latest weight loss strategies for the treatment of obesity.
-It is a non-invasive procedure done using a device that freezes the fat cells in the body.
-These frozen, dead fat cells are removed from the body via the liver in a few weeks.
-Full results of fat loss can be achieved within three to four months.
+CoolSculpting is one of the latest weight loss treatments for obesity.
+It is a non-invasive procedure that uses a device to freezes the fat cells in the body.
+These frozen, dead fat cells are taken away from the body via the liver in a few weeks.
+You can see the full results of fat loss within three to four months.

-We at Welona are committed to offering high-quality and personalized treatment for our clients that are looking for long-term, safe and effective weight loss treatment.
+We at Welona offer high-quality weight loss treatment for our clients that are looking for long-term, safe and effective weight loss treatment.
 Contact us for more information.